 5. Tap to the Import tables, reports, macros, queries, forms and modules into the current database, and then hit the OK option.

-7. To select the object just make a click on it.
+7. To select the object just make click on it.

 8. To restore more objects, just repeat the steps 6 and 7 until you select all the objects that you want to restore.

 9. If you need to make adjustments to the import options.
-In the Import Objects dialog box, tap to the Options button to take a review of these options right before the importation of your objects.
+In the Import Objects dialog box, tap to the Options button to review these options right before the importation of your objects.

 10. After completing the selection procedure of your objects and setting options, click OK to restore the objects.